-A. Dihydro-artemisinin plus Piperaquine:
+A. Dihydro-artemisinin plus Piperaquine

 This is a co-formulated tablet containing 40mg of Dihydro-artemisinin (DHA) and 320mg of Piperaquine (PPQ).
+Some brands like D-Arrtepp has double strength molecules

 The dose is 2.5mg/kg body weight (DHA) and 20mg/kg (PPQ) for children below 25Kg and 2.0mg of dihydro artemesin and 16mg of piperaquin for chidren equal or more than 25 kgs.
 Dispersible tablets are available.
 The common brands are D-Artepp and Duocotexin.